 ‘Because of the Dhaka Art Summit, now I have a gallery that represents me: Project 88 in Mumbai, one of the best galleries in the subcontinent,’ says Ahmed.
 ‘I have this exposure to a world that I was deprived of.
 Now I have an opportunity to have a dialogue with a larger community of practitioners in the art community in Dhaka, in South Asia, in the world, all with a different tone.’

 His experience, he says, is by no means unique.
 The presence of the summit has brought a new enthusiasm to young artists across the Bangladeshi art scene.

 The Samdanis have even greater plans for the future.
-Near the northern city of Sylhet, where both their families originate, they are creating a centre for art, which will comprise an art space and sculpture park within a sprawling 40-hectare property.
+Near the northern city of Sylhet, where both their families originate, they are opening Srihatta: Samdani Art Centre and Sculpture Park within a sprawling 40-hectare property.
 It’s like a permanent extension to the Dhaka Art Summit, which they hope will drive their vision for the art of the region.

-‘Ultimately, we want to see South Asian and Bangladeshi art in all the major museums in the world, being recognised as one of the top international art regions of the world,’ says Rajeeb.
+‘Ultimately, we want to see Bangladeshi and South Asian art in all the major museums, being recognised as one of the top international art regions of the world,’ says Rajeeb.
 ‘We believe a door has opened for us, for Bangladesh, for South Asia, and we should take this opportunity.
 This door will not be open forever.
 This is our time.’

 This story was originally published in July 2017 and updated in September 2020